zeeebs/Frogger-Classic-Arcade-Game/README.md

     }
 }
 ```

-<h3>Images</h3>

-Lastly, here are some images from the final product:

 <h3>Other Skills</h3>
 <ul>
 <li>Learning how to approach a project from almost the very beginning.
 I learned how to segment out a project into more digestible pieces that can realistically be completed versus looking at it just as a whole.</li>